 Various data breach attacks have affected hundreds of major companies in the past decade and this should not be ignored, even by those at the consumer level.
 Some more radical minded individuals might think this just "comes with the territory" for larger businesses because they are obviously lucrative targets for hackers and snoopers.
 However, this does not mean the proverbial man on the street is safe from the same kind of intrusion and data theft.

 One has to understand and accept the fact that there are unethical people out there who have both the knowledge and the tools to take advantage of the unwary in the digital age.
 This does not mean, however, that you are powerless against them.
-Just like using data erasure tool like RedKey USB data wipe tool to clear old data from drives.
+Forewarned is forearmed, as they say.

 Destruction of Old Data

 Protect Your Personal Cyber-security

 Go a step further and follow these 4 best practices before selling your old PC or laptop.
-For more useful information, news, tips, and tutorials on cybersecurity, developing technologies, and similar topics, visit the RedKey USB site regularly.
+For more useful information, news, tips, and tutorials on cybersecurity developing technologies, and similar topics - visit the Redkey USB site regularly.